hugoalh-studio/Minecraft.Java.DataPack.RecipePlus/.github/README.md

 ## 📜 Description

-Tweak recipe and add new recipe for Minecraft Java.

-Some recipe can reduce crafting time.
+Tweak recipes, and add new recipes.
+Some recipes can reduce crafting time.

 ## 🐛 Issue